GAMI-STUDIO/Blockchain/README.md

 Welcome to the official repository for Knockout Wars game contracts, developed by Gami Studio.
 This repository houses essential components for the game's ecosystem:

 1. **NFT ERC1155 Contract**: For visual elements in the game and unique in-game perks.
-2. **Account Abstraction**: Facilitates a seamless onboarding experience for new players with automatic wallet creation.
+2. **Safe**: Using Gnosis safes wallet contracts
 3. **ERC20 Token**: Features our game's utility token with distinct functionalities to support the game's economy and player interactions.
 (CODE YET TO BE FINALIZED AND ADDED)

 ## ERC20 Token Features

-Our ERC20 token is designed with six distinct features to support the game's economy and enhance player experience:
+[WIP] Our ERC20 token is still a work in progress and is designed with six distinct features to support the game's economy and enhance player experience:

 - **Transaction Fee (1.5%)**: Applied on all transactions to fund various aspects of the game's ecosystem.
   - **Reflection (0.6%)**: Distributed among token holders to reward them for their participation.